lePerdu/kakboard/README.md

 Just copy and paste with the normal commands (`y`, `c`, `p`, `R`, etc.)!
 Copy keys copy the main selection to the system clipboard and paste commands sync the system clipboard with the `"` register before executing.
+Copying/pasting to/from the system clipboard can be prevented by specifying a register to use, even the default `"` register.

 ### Configuration